Mercury7353/Yaolun-Zhang.github.io/_pages/about.md

 # 🔥 News
 - *2025.04*: &nbsp;🎉🎉 One paper accepted to ICML25!
 See you in Vancourer!
 - *2025.04*: &nbsp;🎉🎉 Admitted to Oregon State University, as an AI PhD Student.
 Thank you Prof. Wang!
-- *2025.02*: &nbsp;🎉🎉 Started Internship at SenseTime Research.
-Happy to explore MLLM here.
 - *2024.09*: &nbsp;🎉🎉 Arrived at UW-Madison!
 It's a great place for study and research.
-- *2024.02*: &nbsp;🎉🎉 Started my internship at ModelBest!

 # 📝 Publications